Benign Flame: Saga of Love - 8

 Soon Sathyam and Ramu joined them.

-‘We heartily welcome you,’ Meera and Ramu invited the Sathyams in unison, ‘to lend your hand in ringing our wedding bells, the first of next month.’
+“We heartily welcome you to lend your hand in ringing our wedding bells, the first of next month,” Meera and Ramu invited the Sathyams in unison.

 As she didn’t find the movie engrossing, Roopa got bored.
 When she chanced to see Ramu and Meera at footsie, and finding Sathyam glued to the screen, she thought, ‘romance is all about inclinations’ and in the same vein, she took Sathyam’s keenness for the formula movie by way of an explanation for his ungainliness.
 For the rest of the show, however, she found herself following the footsie on the floor more than the happenings on the screen as the betrothed anyway were too engrossed with themselves to be aware of her voyeurism.
 However, when the screen flashed ‘The End’, the rendezvous of the engaged had ended to Roopa’s peculiar disappointment.

-‘Life without romance is like food that is stale,’ she thought, as she got on to Sathyam’s Lambretta.
-‘What is left of life shorn of romance?’
+‘Life sans romance is like food that is stale and what is left of marriage divorced from love?’ she thought, as she got on to Sathyam’s Lambretta.

-Seems it is the weird fate of the unrequited love that even the physical possession of the loved one, wouldn’t lead to an emotional union.
+It seems that it is the weird fate of the unrequited love that even the physical union with the loved one, wouldn’t lead to an emotional integration.

 Time was on its languid course in Roopa’s life until that winter afternoon, when Tara entered into it.
 Book-marking the Madame Bovary that she was engrossed in, an irritated Roopa opened the door to the sound of the buzzer, to be pleasantly surprised at finding a smart and beautiful woman across the threshold.

-‘I wanted to see you for long,’ said Tara with a smile.
-‘But I’ve got an excuse only now.
-Yadamma went to her native place and won’t turn up till the weekend.’
+“I wanted to see you for long but I’ve got an excuse only now.
+Yadamma suddenly left for her native place and wanted me to be the news-carrier.
+She may not turn up till the weekend,” said Tara with a smile.

-‘She’s a great fan of yours,’ said Roopa smiling.
+“She’s a great fan of yours,” said Roopa smilingly.

-‘We need a romantic man’s judgment for that, don’t we?’ said Tara positing Madame Bovary back on the teapoy.
-‘Well, to be beautiful is one thing and to beautify is another.
-Woman’s beauty could be a lovers’ fortune but more often, I suppose, it’s the husband’s routine.’
+“We need a romantic man’s judgment for that, don’t we?
+Moreover, to be beautiful is one thing and to beautify is another.
+Woman’s beauty could be a lovers’ fortune but more often, I suppose, it’s the husband’s routine,” said Tara positing Bovary back on the teapoy.

-‘If only my dream-man were for the real,’ thought Roopa, nevertheless, keeping quiet.
+‘If only my dream-man were for the real,’ thought Roopa, keeping quiet.

-‘I guess yours is a love marriage,’ Tara said implying that but for the weakness of love, Roopa must have got a better match.
+“I suppose yours is a love marriage,” Tara said implying that but for the weakness of love, Roopa must have got a better match.

 While Roopa was too young and inexperienced in life to infer Tara’s innuendo, the latter for her part was puzzled to understand what was at the back of Roopa’s mind.

-‘You know, I’m a working woman but now I’m on leave all this week.
-If not now, come later, but don’t disappoint me,’ said Tara and left, without waiting for a reply, in the manner of a person who would leave as though the argument was over with that statement.
+“You know, I’m a working woman but now I’m on leave all this week, so don’t disappoint me,” said Tara and left, without waiting for a reply, in the manner of a person who would leave as though the argument was over with that statement.

-Though Roopa went back to Madame Bovary, it didn’t take her long to realize that Tara’s persona seized her mind, and unable to concentrate on the book she gave up in the end.
+Though Roopa went back to the Madame, it didn’t take her long to realize that Tara’s persona seized her mind, and unable to concentrate on her story, she gave up in the end.

-‘Is this fascination for Tara owing to my lesbian leanings?’
-Roopa began contemplating.
-‘Oh, am I bisexual by disposition?
+‘Is this fascination for Tara owing to my lesbian leanings?
+By the way, am I bisexual by disposition?
 No, it can’t be, it was only my distress that triggered that union with Sandhya.
 Looks like Tara is no less enamored of me.
 Could she be a lesbian by any chance?
-If it ever the push comes to the shove, it won’t be an unwelcome development, would it?’
+If ever the push comes to the shove, it won’t be an unwelcome development, would it be?’
+Roopa began contemplating.

-‘Thanks for your compliment,’ said Tara taking Roopa’s hand.
-‘But it takes more than good taste to adorn a home.
-One has to make adjustments for that.’
+“Thanks for your compliment it but it takes more than good taste to adorn a home.
+One has to make adjustments for that,” said Tara taking Roopa’s hand.

-‘Enduring inconveniences may lead one up to a point,’ said Tara as the power supply was restored, ‘but it’s the compromises that count in today’s world.’
+“Roopa, enduring inconveniences may lead one up to a point but it’s the compromises that count in today’s world,” said Tara as the power supply was restored.

 Before she got the answer, the buzzer was on.

-‘Your thought got me into the mood,’ Roopa heard an ardent male voice, and turned her gaze instinctively to find a handsome man of about thirty-five taking Tara’s hand as he came in.
+“Your thought got me into the mood,” Roopa heard an ardent male voice and turned her gaze instinctively only to find a handsome man of about thirty-five taking Tara’s hand as he came in.

-‘Not at all, she is Roopa my neighbor,’ said Tara in introduction.
-‘He’s Ravi, my cousin.’
+“Not at all, she is Roopa my neighbor,” said Tara in introduction,

 Though his forthrightness tickled Roopa’s psyche, her modesty reined in her enthusiasm, making her dumb.